Angus-Moore-Dev/Supacord/README.md

 ## Experimental
 We are currently building Supacord, so nothing is really "demo-able" just yet, but we're super excited to be building this awesome tool.

+# Supabase
+At [Jensen Labs](https://www.jensenlabs.dev/), we only use Supabase for our database hosting.
+It's magnificent and we have no intention of leaving ever.
+Even if the company were to implode (or explode?), we'd still self-host the latest version and maintain it ourselves from there.
+Supacord is designed to interact natively with Supabase projects, allowing Supabase developers to interface with their project's data quickly, intuitively and with a really space-age user interface & experience.